 WE ALL DO!

-Unfortunately, many students are not being given boundaries at home when they are younger, making it more difficult for them to establish and maintain them for themselves when they become teenagers (or when they are adults for that matter).
+Making it more difficult for them to establish and maintain boundaries for themselves when they become teens (or adults for that matter).

 This junior is a perfect example of that: